Catholic Church in Switzerland: Diocesan organisation

 In contrast to most Catholic dioceses, Swiss bishoprics are exempt, i.e. immediately subject to the jurisdiction of the Holy See, without any Metropolitan see.
 The bishops and the two territorial abbots are organised within the Swiss Bishops Conference.

-Currently, there are two living Cardinals from Switzerland, Kurt Koch and Emil Paul Tscherrig.
-The most recent cardinals are Gilberto Agustoni, who died in 2017 and Henri Schwery, who died in 2021.
-Kurt Cardinal Koch participated in the 2013 Papal conclave.
+Currently, there is one living Cardinal from Switzerland, Kurt Koch.
+The most recent cardinals are Gilberto Agustoni, who died in 2017, Henri Schwery, who died in 2021, and Emil Paul Tscherrig, who died in 2026.
+Kurt Cardinal Koch participated in the 2013 and 2025 papal conclaves.
+The latter was also attended by Tscherrig.

 History

 The status of Catholicism in Switzerland is complicated due to the existence of Landeskirchen (Catholic cantonal churches), imposed by anti-clerical cantonal governments in the 19th century and organised along democratic lines, who control the application of funds collected through church taxes.
 Pope Gregory XVI's encyclical letter of 1835, Commissum divinitus, addressed this issue after the publication of the Swiss cantonal Articles of Baden of 1834 in the canton of Aargau.
 The letter challenged the Swiss attempt to "allow secular power [to] dominate the Church, control its doctrine, or interfere so that it cannot promulgate laws concerning the holy ministry, divine worship, and the spiritual welfare of the faithful".

 Most cantonally delineated Catholic church bodies are members of the umbrella Roman Catholic Central Conference of Switzerland (RKZ, official names in Römisch-Katholische Zentralkonferenz der Schweiz, Conférence centrale catholique romaine de Suisse, Conferenza centrale cattolica romana della Svizzera, Conferenza centrala catolica romana da la Svizra).

 In the last thirty years, mainly during the conflict over the appointment of Wolfgang Haas as Bishop of Chur, there have been discussions regarding a major reform of the structure of the Catholic Church in Switzerland, which would probably also lead to the establishment of a metropolitan see (probably in Lucerne).
 However, discussions remain unresolved especially about the status of the Canton of Zürich as part of the Diocese of Chur, the large but splinted extent of the Diocese of Basel and the lack of a Metropolitan see stay unresolved.